goldsky-io/docs-v1/src/pages/mirror/references/pipeline-configuration.md

 '
 ```

-### Puling f
+### Syncing a dataset into a postgres database

 This pipeline is named `decoded-logs`.
-It pulls data from a curated goldsky dataset, without performing any transformations, and stores the result into a PostgreSQL sink.
+It pulls data from a curated goldsky dataset, without performing any transformations, and stores the result into a PostgreSQL sink, in a table called `eth_logs` in the `goldsky` schema.

 ```yaml
 sources: